NotNite/Alpha/README.md

 - Users familiar with source control may opt for compiling from source.
 - Nix users can use the provided flake to build Alpha from source (Omega is not currently supported through the flake).
   - This flake is not actively monitored and may fail to build.
 Please open an issue if you encounter troubles!
+- A prerelease is available on the Releases tab.

 You will need the .NET 8 Runtime.
 Windows users can find it [here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.0-windows-x64-installer).